ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission can be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-Although there are treatments to help prevent a recurrence, such as testosterone suppression therapy and radiation therapy, it is important to talk with your doctor about the possibility of the cancer returning.
-There are tools your doctor can use, called nomograms, to estimate a person’s risk of recurrence.
+Although there are treatments to help prevent a recurrence, such as hormonal therapy and radiation therapy, it is important to talk with your doctor about the possibility of the cancer returning.
+There are tools your doctor can use, called nomograms, to estimate someone's risk of recurrence.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 In general, following surgery or radiation therapy, the PSA level in the blood usually drops.
 If the PSA level starts to rise again, it may be a sign that the cancer has come back.
 If the cancer returns after the original treatment, it is called recurrent cancer.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence, including where the recurrence is located.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it, including where the recurrence is located.
 The cancer may come back in the prostate (called a local recurrence), in the tissues or lymph nodes near the prostate (a regional recurrence), or in another part of the body, such as the bones, lungs, or liver (a distant or metastatic recurrence).
 Sometimes the doctor cannot find a tumor even though the PSA level has increased.
-This is known as a PSA-only or biochemical recurrence.
+This is known as a PSA recurrence or biochemical recurrence (BCR).

 After this testing is done, you and your doctor will talk about the treatment options.
-The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received and may include the treatments described above, such as radiation therapy, prostatectomy for men first treated with radiation therapy, or testosterone suppression therapy.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received and may include the treatments described above, such as radiation therapy, prostatectomy for people first treated with radiation therapy, or ADT.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent prostate cancer.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
 Palliative care usually includes pain medication, external-beam radiation therapy, brachytherapy with radium-223, strontium, or samarium, or other treatments to reduce bone pain.